zzxzzk115/zzxzzk115/README.md

 ### Hi there 👋
 - 💻 I'm Kexuan Zhang from China.
 I major in Computer Science.
+- 🎮 I worked as a Game Server Engineer at Blackjack Studio in Shanghai, China, for nearly two years after obtaining my Bachelor's degree (BEng).
-- 👨‍🎓 I completed my MSc in High-Performance Graphics and Games Engineering, and I am now studying for a PhD at the University of Leeds.
+- 👨‍🎓 I completed my Master's degree (MSc) in High-Performance Graphics and Games Engineering, and I am now pursuing a PhD at the University of Leeds.
 - 🫖 My research area: Perceptual Graphics (Virtual Reality & High-Performance Graphics).

 ### Portfolio 🛠